TESOL Certificate Program

 If students choose the two-year cycle, we recommend the order given below:

 LING 6150: Modern English Linguistics; offered online summer and fall semester

 This is a starting point of the certificate cycle: An introduction to the study of languages and linguistics with an emphasis on the structure of the languages of the world.
 Topics include: phonetics, phonology, morphology, syntax, language death, language acquisition, psycholinguistics, gender and language and first language acquisition.

 An in-depth study of English syntax with a focus on areas that are difficult for second language learners.
 Emphasis is placed on how English differs from other widely-spoken languages, recognizing and diagnosing learners' errors and clearly and accurately answering students' questions about grammar and usage.

 An in-depth study of the sound structure of English and other languages.
 The consonants, vowels, syllable structure and intonation of English are studied both to discover how best to teach clear pronunciation and to predict what areas will pose difficulties for students.
 Emphasis is placed on developing exceptional phonetic transcription skills and developing strategies for teaching clear pronunciation.

-ENG 5100: Theories and Methods in TESOL; Offered Spring Semester
+LING 5100: Methods of TESOL; Offered Spring Semester

 As the demand for fluent speakers of English grows in national and international educational settings, the need for trained English teachers grows also.
 Although we do not currently offer an Ohio K-12 endorsement in TESOL, BGSU's certificate is designed to offer teachers and future teachers the technical information about linguistics, language pedagogy and the structure of English they need to work effectively in second language settings.
 This set of courses serves as excellent preparation for those who wish to teach English overseas or for those wishing to pursue further studies in linguistics.